-Detailed degree requirements for the Honours Bachelor of Arts are provided in the 2022-2023 Undergraduate Academic Calendar https://daniels.calendar.utoronto.ca.
-The Architectural Studies and Visual Studies charts found here provide a brief summary of what you must complete to graduate with the Honours Bachelors of Arts Degree':
+Detailed degree requirements for the Honours Bachelor of Arts are provided in the 2023-2024 Undergraduate Academic Calendar.
+The Architectural Studies and Visual Studies charts found here provide a brief summary of what you must complete to graduate with the Honours Bachelors of Arts Degree:

-Program Area: Architectural Studies

-Number of Credits: 20.0 Full Course Equivalents (FCE)

-Level of Credits:

-Maximum 6.0 credits at the 100-level Minimum 13.0 credits at the 200+ level At least 6.0 credits at the 300+ level

-Cumulative Grade Point Average (CGPA) Required for Graduation: 1.85

-Breadth Requirements:

-Students must take at least 4.0 FCE that have been designated as satisfying Breadth Requirements.

-Students must complete either:

-- a) At least 1.0 FCE in any 4 of the 5 categories below, or - b) At least 1.0 FCE in any 3 of the 5 categories below and at least 0.5 FCE in each of the other 2 categories

-Category 1: Creative and Cultural Representations

-Category 2: Thought, Belief, and Behaviour

-Category 3: Society and Its Institutions

-Category 4: Living Things and Their Environment

-Category 5: The Physical and Mathematical Universes

-Program of Study:

-1 Specialist in Architectural Studies
+Program Area: Architectural Studies Number of Credits: 20.0 Full Course Equivalents (FCE) Level of Credits: Maximum 6.0 credits at the 100-level Minimum 13.0 credits at the 200+ level At least 6.0 credits at the 300+ level Cumulative Grade Point Average (CGPA) Required for Graduation: 1.85 Breadth Requirements: Students must take at least 4.0 FCE that have been designated as satisfying Breadth Requirements.
+Students must complete either: a) At least 1.0 FCE in any 4 of the 5 categories below, or b) At least 1.0 FCE in any 3 of the 5 categories below and at least 0.5 FCE in each of the other 2 categories Category 1: Creative and Cultural Representations Category 2: Thought, Belief, and Behaviour Category 3: Society and Its Institutions Category 4: Living Things and Their Environment Category 5: The Physical and Mathematical Universes Program of Study: 1 Specialist in Architectural Studies All students are automatically enrolled in the Comprehensive Specialist stream prior to course enrolment for their first year of study in the Daniels Faculty.
+Students in the Architectural Studies program must pursue one of the four Specialist streams offered: Comprehensive; Design of Architecture, Landscape, and Urbanism; History and Theory of Architecture, Landscape, and Urbanism; or Technology of Architecture, Landscape, and Urbanism.
+Students may also choose to pursue the Major or Minor in Visual Studies or a program from the Faculty of Arts &amp; Science.
+Daniels Faculty students are eligible only for the Honours Bachelor of Arts degree, even if they com- plete a science Program of Study from the Faculty of Arts &amp; Science in addition to their Program of Study in Architectural Studies or in Visual Studies.
+Daniels Faculty students are not eligible to pursue Faculty of Arts &amp; Science Programs of Study offered through Rotman Commerce or through the Com- puter Science department, with the exception of the Minor in Computer Science.

+A minimum CGPA of 1.5 must be obtained in each academic session in order to continue in future academic sessions In Good Standing.

+Students must complete the Breadth Requirements in order to ensure that, upon completion of the Honours degree, they have chosen courses across a broad range of subject areas.
+The Breadth Requirement categories are listed as part of course descriptions in the Academic Calendar.

+Programs of Study are groupings of courses in one or more disciplines.

-All students are automatically enrolled in the Comprehensive Specialist stream prior to course enrolment for their first year of study in the Daniels Faculty.
+All Architectural Studies students are automatically enrolled in the Specialist in Architectural Studies: Comprehensive Stream prior to course enrolment for their first year of study in the Daniels Faculty.